Middle School Math Teacher

 - Excellent classroom management skills that promote a positive classroom environment.

 - Familiarity with technology or ability and desire to learn about technology for lesson design, lesson implementation, and recording student progress.
-Familiarity with using iPads in the classroom setting is a plus.

 - An ability to communicate clearly and with appropriate empathy to students, parents, and colleagues.